hanshinabingdon/linqinp/README.md

 # linqinp

-linqinp is for using something like C # LINQ in php.<br/>
+linqinp is for using something like C # LINQ in php.

 ## features

 - You can operate iterator by your specified callble.
-- Ypu can use not only value but also key in your making callable.
+- You can use not only value but also key in your making callable.
 - You can modify key for return value.

 ## sample